Ebene-zer/QualitySoft-WMS/README.md

 | Login role mismatch | Ensure correct role is selected in the dropdown before authenticating. |
 | Missing recent data | Restore from latest backup (close app first). |

-Support: Email or call the contacts in Brand & Author section.
+Support: Email or call the contacts in Author section.

 ---
 ## Privacy